riazXrazor/sms-horizon-balance-check/README.md

 # sms-horizon-balance-check
-Nodejs script to download a udemy.com course (videos only), for personal offline use.
+A simple utility script to check the balance of SMS Horizon sms gateway

 ### Installation
 ```